-Spain's Rajoy concedes likely defeat in confidence vote
+Rajoy forced out as Spain's Prime Minister

+In total, 180 of the chamber's 350 lawmakers voted in support of the motion, a clear majority.
+There were 169 votes against and one abstention.

+The chamber erupted in applause after the results of the vote were read out.

-Madrid (CNN)Spanish Prime Minister Mariano Rajoy effectively conceded defeat ahead of a no-confidence vote Friday in Parliament, congratulating his political opponent Pedro Sanchez on his expected win.
+Rajoy effectively conceded defeat ahead of the vote, congratulating Sanchez on his expected win.

 "In light of what we all know, I presume that the vote of no confidence will go ahead, and Pedro Sánchez will become the prime minister and I want to be the first to congratulate him," Rojoy told Parliament.